flaviocolonna/ion-snackbar/README.md

 ## License

-The code is licensed under GNU AGP v3 license.
+The code is licensed under MIT license.
 Check license.txt for further details.

 ## Contacts